isaac-mackey/multi-rule-monitor/README.md

 ## Description

-A Python implementation of algorithms for monitoring Datalog-like constraints
+A Python implementation of algorithms for monitoring Datalog-like rules as constraints on event logs

 ## Dependencies

 The following dependencies are required to run this project:

 - [z3-solver](https://pypi.org/project/z3-solver/): A Python package for working with the Z3 theorem prover.
-It provides a high-level API to construct formulas and solve them using various algorithms.
+It provides a high-level API to construct formulas and check satisfiability.

 ```shell
 pip install z3-solver
 ```

-- [pandas](https://pypi.org/project/pandas/): A powerful data manipulation and analysis library for Python.
-It provides data structures and functions for efficiently handling structured data.
+- [pandas](https://pypi.org/project/pandas/): A data manipulation and analysis library for Python.
+It provides neat data structures for organizing experimental results.

 ```shell
 pip install pandas